GingerLoaf/Coverage-Utility/README.md

         server.Start();
     }

-Now when we this method is handed to Coverage-Utility, we will experience an InvalidOperationException when server.Address or server.Port is negative.
+Now when this method is handed to Coverage-Utility, we will experience an InvalidOperationException when server.Address or server.Port is negative.
 In order for our tests to begin passing, we have to make the following changes:

     [TestSuggestion(Parameter = "serverUri", Value = "NOT A VALID URI")]
     [TestSuggestion(Parameter = "port", Value = "-99")]